How PACS and RIS Systems Improve Imaging Workflows in Healthcare

 How Do PACS and RIS Systems Complement Each Other?

-A fully optimized radiology workflow begins when a physician orders an imaging test and continues until the final diagnostic report is reviewed.
+A fully optimized radiology workflow begins when a physician orders an imaging test and continues through the final diagnostic report.
 PACS and RIS complement each other at every stage, ensuring a smooth transition between processes.

 PACS and RIS integrated workflow includes-